• Skip to primary navigation

 Keep the hunger pangs at bay

-Eggy cheesy things are really just mini quiches containing chopped hard-boiled eggs and good quality vienna sausages.
-The pastry is made by cuttings rounds out of a fajita wrap.
+Eggy cheesy things are really just mini quiches containing chopped hard-boiled eggs and good-quality Vienna sausages.
+The pastry is made by cutting rounds out of a fajita wrap.
 They are delicious served either hot or cold and make a great appetiser or party snack.

 This recipe doesn't really have a proper name.
 I've been asked so many times to 'bring those eggy cheesy things' that the name has stuck.
 And even though they are actually mini quiches, that's what they are called.